October 31, 2024

 A Candid Look at the Risks

-Taking a stand is rarely without risks.
+Taking a stand in Quadrant 1, however, is not without risks.
 Dora’s approach could lead to tension with Jacqueline, or even to the loss of the bid if XYZ selects another consultancy with a more aggressive timeline.
 The stress of advocating for her principles in a high-stakes scenario could also impact her well-being if support from within the firm is limited.
 But by choosing this path, Dora prioritizes long-term relationships and her own professional integrity, both essential for sustained success.

 While there are no guarantees, the Dignity Chart offers a practical framework for principled decision-making.
-By balancing human dignity with the common good, it gives individuals a structured path to make ethical choices, even when facing conflicting interests.
-The Dignity Chart isn’t just about decisions; it’s about cultivating a process that leads to sustainable growth, trust, and ultimately, an increasingly better version of ourselves every day.
+By balancing human dignity with the common good, it gives individuals a structured path to make ethical choices, even when facing conflicting values.
+The Dignity Chart isn’t just about decisions; it’s about cultivating a process that leads to sustainable growth, trust, and ultimately, a little better version of ourselves every day.

 About the author